-Those of you who have been following my site know that I have recently switched my fermentation vessels to all Pickl-It jars.
+Those of you who have been following my site know that I have recently switched my fermentation vessels to anaerobic vessels.
 There are many reasons for that, but for now, suffice it to say, I feel they are the most optimal to get the most benefit out of my ferments.
 I have also noticed a difference in improved health since my switch.
 This switch means I now have to change my recipes a bit.
-Using the Pickl-It requires much less salt (total bonus right there!), and does not require any type of starter for the most part.
-The Pickl-It is also in liters versus quarts.
+Using an anaerobic system, requires much less salt (total bonus right there!), and does not require any type of starter for the most part.
+These jars are also in liters versus quarts.
 My original recipe for beet kvass was for a one gallon vessel.
 Yes, I drink a lot of beet kvass!
-So, now I have had to adjust things a bit to work with the size of Pickl-It jars I have on hand, as well as using my own preference of adding lemon and ginger.
+So, now I have had to adjust things a bit to work with the size of the new jars I have on hand, as well as using my own preference of adding lemon and ginger.

-Today I want to share with you my recipe adapted for the Pickl-It.
+Today I want to share with you my recipe adapted for an anaerobic vessel.
 Since I go through quite a lot of beet kvass I tend to use as large a vessel as possible.
 However, I have broken the recipe down so you can make it in a 1 1/2 liter jar too.

 - 4-5 medium beets, peeled and quartered (you want them cut this size, because you will use them in a second batch and will be cutting them in half)